Skip to main content

 PLEASE NOTE: AGRICULTURAL BURNING is by Permit from the Department of Agriculture and not covered here.
 Only grass seed operations fall under Ag Burning, otherwise it is considered Backyard (Open) Burning (including operations on a farm, Christmas Trees, etc. - per ODA).

 Burn permits are now required for all burning.
 There is no cost for a burn permit.
-Burn permits can be submitted on our website, on the below Burn Permit page, or by calling 541-360-0029Please carefully review the information below and complete a burn permit prior to starting any burning.
+Burn permits can be submitted on this website using the Burn Permit links below, or by calling 541-360-0030Please carefully review the information below and complete a burn permit prior to starting any burning.

 You can view the Oregon Department of Forestry Public Use Restrictions here: